|

 Fundraising

-Raising revenue for a political campaign is one of the biggest
+Raising revenue for a political campaign is one of the

-donations filling his coffers.
-Yet technology was also Dean's
+Yet technology was also Dean's downfall, as the result

-downfall, as the result of the "Dean Scream" video getting
+of the "Dean Scream" video getting excessive play time

-media outlets.
-The recorded spectacle is said to be what
+recorded spectacle is said to be what led voters to

-led voters to abandon this overzealous candidate.
+abandon this overzealous candidate.

 The Power Of Political Pundits

-With podcasting, everyone is a journalist, regardless of
+With podcasting, everyone is a journalist, regardless

-their credentials or credibility.
-Technology has given self-proclaimed
+of their credentials or credibility.
+Technology has

-political pundits a pulpit from which they can spread their
+given self-proclaimed political pundits a pulpit from

-message.
-How much these political pundits will be able to
+political pundits will be able to influence political

-influence political campaigns and election results is still
+campaigns and election results is still unclear.

 Never Say Never